zartosht/learning-python/Privacy Policy.md

 ## Changes to our Privacy Policy

 We reserve the right to make changes to this privacy policy at any time.
-When we do, we will revise the updated date at the top of this page.
-We encourage Users to frequently check this page for any changes to stay informed about how we are helping to protect the personal information we collect.
+When we do so, we will update this page accordingly.
+As a result, it is advisable for users to often look here for any changes regarding how we safeguard their individual information.

 ## Contact Us

-If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact me at:
+For inquiries about this Privacy Policy or if you have any questions about the practices of the site or dealings with this site please contact me at:

 [Hi@zartosht.dev](mailto:hi@zartosht.dev)